gogins/csound-vst3-opcodes/csound-vst3/vst3-opcodes/README.md

 ### Description

-**vst3paramget** is for receiving parameter values from a VST plugin.
+**vst3paramget** gets the current value of a single parameter from a VST3 plugin.

 ### Syntax